Wildlife at Plett Game Reserve

 THE AFRICAN ELEPHANT

 Weighing up to 6 tons the African elephant is the world’s largest land mammal.
 They are herbivores and can live up to 70 years of age.
-The Reserve currently has a herd of nine elephants which you are able to see on the game drive and the horseback safari.
+The reserve currently has a herd of nine elephants which you are able to see on the game drive and the wildlife walking safari.

 THE BLUE WILDEBEEST